-George Segal is an American actor best known for his starring role as Jack Gallo in the television sitcom Just Shoot Me!, from 1997-2003.
+George Segal was an American actor best known for his starring role as Jack Gallo in the television sitcom Just Shoot Me!, from 1997-2003.

 He also starred as Alan Robbins in the sitcom Retired at 35, from 2011-2012.

 Segal was born in Great Neck, N.Y..
-He began his career as a musician, playing the banjo for Bruno Lynch and the Imperial Jazz Band (and is still very much a banjo aficionado today).
+He began his career as a musician, playing the banjo for Bruno Lynch and the Imperial Jazz Band.
 He was in the military and attended Columbia University.

 Following his graduation in 1955, he became a credited actor.
 In 1965, he achieved notoriety for playing David in Ship of Fools; the same year he was a very memorable Biff Loman in Death of a Salesman.

 The next year, he was nominated for an Oscar for playing Nick in Who's Afraid of Virginia Woolf? opposite Elizabeth Taylor and Richard Burton.
 More film roles followed, including The Owl and The Pussycat, Born to Win and The Hot Rock, co-starring Paul Newman.